joshuajolly/CSGO-Alt-Tab-Manager/README.txt

 3. Install node.js from here: https://nodejs.org/en/download/.
 Other than running the .exe file, you don't have to do anything else.

-4. Open the start.bat file folder.
+4. Open the start.bat file.

 If you run into any problems, shoot me a message and I'll see what I can do.